NeonilaH/XML/README.md

 ---> Go to the pencil button `Edit this file`
 17. Make Commit changes (save) changes on the web interface.
 - `commit changes`
-18. Synchronize external and local XML repository
+18. Synchronize external and local XML repository.
 - `git fetch`
 ---> `git pull`